DataDog/hiring-engineers/answers.md

 [img1b]: ./images/host_map_1.png "Host map"

 #### Installing a database
-**Chosen integration:** Postgres SQL <br/>
+**Chosen integration:** Postgres SQL <br/><br/>
-For this exercise, I installed Postgres SQL using Postgres.app since it is specifically packaged for my development OS.
+For this exercise, I installed Postgres SQL using Postgres.app (since it is specifically packaged for my development OS).
 Instructions on downloading and installing Postgress.app can be [found here](https://postgresapp.com).
 After this, following the [instructions here](https://docs.datadoghq.com/integrations/postgres/) for integrating Postgres SQL had my integration up and running.

 > **Side note 1**: To ensure the integration is running as expected, check the status of the agent (as explained above)
 >